Mefalsim: History

 Mefalsim was established in 1949 by members of the Habonim Dror youth movement, most of them immigrants from Argentina and Uruguay.
 It was named "Mefalsim" to honor the immigrants from Latin America who paved (lefales) the way for others to make aliyah.

 In 1966 the Argentine ambassador to Israel invited the kibbutz choir to perform Argentine folk music at the opening of the Argentine House in Jerusalem.
 This led to the establishment of Conjunto Mefalsim, a band that performed Argentine and Latin American music, appearing on radio and television.
 The band also recorded several albums.

 In 2005 the kibbutz absorbed some of the evicted families after the Israeli disengagement from Gaza.
 Since 2001 the kibbutz has been hit by dozens of rockets launched from the Gaza Strip, with a few buildings destroyed, including the kindergarten in 2012.
 In 2018 the village was the first location set ablaze by a fire balloon.

-In October 2023, Mefalsim was attacked by Hamas as part of the attack that started the Gaza war.
+October 7, 2023, Mefalsim was attacked by Hamas as part of the [invasion of Israeli communities October 7 attacks.
 The kibbutz's security team battled the attackers for hours, holding them off until IDF reinforcements arrived and cleared away additional Hamas gunmen approaching the kibbutz.
 13 members of the IDF and three civilians were killed.
 Twelve foreign workers were rescued by the military.